Cell Proliferation and Viability Assay

-Sygnature Discovery has adopted a broad range of techniques to help you to identify biologically active compounds that underline the consequences of target inactivation on cell proliferation, activation, apoptosis or cytotoxic cell death.
+At Sygnature Discovery, we have harnessed a diverse array of techniques to help you uncover biologically active compounds that illuminate the effects of target inactivation on cell proliferation, activation, apoptosis, or cytotoxic cell death.

 - Peripheral blood mononuclear cells (PBMCs) obtained from our Blood Donor Panel

 - Primary cell populations or subpopulations (T cells, B cells, Natural Killer cells, macrophages)

 Diverse Techniques for Cellular Proliferation, Viability, and Apoptosis Evaluation